amitverma07/Top-10_News_Website/README.md

 - Technology Used

 ## Funtionalities
-It displays the top 10 news using BBC-News Api.
+It displays the top 10 news using ###CBC-News Api.

 It fetches the data using API.